DCAN-Labs/opendatainit-docs/docs/aws.md

 5. Click **Save changes**.

 #### Tracking Repository Usage
-In order to view statistics collected for your repository, Informatics will need to give your IAM account “Storage Lens” permissions.
+In order to view statistics collected for your repository, the Informatics Hub will need to give your IAM account “Storage Lens” permissions.

 If you are interested in obtaining more detailed information, including the number of people who have viewed and/or downloaded the repository - including anonymous downloads via Cyberduck or web browser - Informatics will create a separate bucket to stash server access logs that contain more detailed information (see [Enabling Amazon S3 server access logging](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-server-access-logging.html)).
 Note that it takes up to 48 hours to populate with logging data.

+AWS S3 Server Access Logs: If enabled, these logs capture every request made to your bucket, including GET requests (downloads).
+You can analyze these logs using AWS Athena or other log-parsing tools to count download events.

 ## Additional Resources
 [AWS Onboarding Handbook for Data Providers](https://assets.opendata.aws/aws-onboarding-handbook-for-data-providers-en-US.pdf)